ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 Adonis queue pro is a queue-worker library for [AdonisJS](https://github.com/adonisjs/adonis-framework), it is backed by [Kue](https://github.com/Automattic/kue) and [Kue-Scheduler](https://github.com/lykmapipo/kue-scheduler).

-**There have been a few breaking usage changes, please read the doc carefully!**
+**There have been a few breaking usage changes since v1, please read the doc carefully!**

 ## Features